jorgevs/MyXMLHibernateProject/README.md

-# MyHibernateProject Sample application
+# MyXMLHibernateProject Sample application

-This is a basic but functional layout of an Standalone Java Application, using: Hibernate, Maven, SpringCore and jUnit
+This is a basic but functional layout of an Java Standalone Application using: Hibernate and Maven

 ## Working with the application